 Botox is an injectable medication that is used as a muscle relaxant.
-As such, Dentists are able to utilize this reliable medication in the treatment of any health or aesthetic problem a patient may be experiencing across the facial region.
+As such, Dentists in Australia and New Zealand are able to utilize this reliable medication in the treatment of any health or aesthetic problem a patient may be experiencing across the facial region.

 One of the most common uses is in the treatment of dynamic lines or wrinkles on the face, which are those caused by the action of the muscles of facial expression.
 These lines can cause skin deterioration and aesthetic defects which appear to artificially age a person and have a significant impact on self-esteem.
 Botox Injections relax the action of the underlying muscles and minimize the resulting lines on the skin.

 Traditionally, lines appearing on the forehead; between the eyes (glabellar region); and around the eyes (crow's feet), have been the most common areas treated for aesthetic reasons, however the number of new uses for this remarkable substance has expanded substantially and now includes other areas of direct importance to Dentists.